 Purdue finishes its non-conference schedule against Northern Illinois next week.
 The Boilerakers are entrenched as the Big Ten's worst team, but at least with some soul-searching they won't embarrass themselves like other conferences' worst teams.

 Wisconsin, which earns Most B1G Team of the Week honors for this alone, will head to Columbus to compete against the No. 3 Buckeyes in Rushapalooza 2013.
 Say, were you aware Eleven Warriors is hosting two fine events that weekend?

 Michigan was supposed to rebound after being taken to the wire by Akron, and that sure as hell didn’t happen.
 Connecticut held a two touchdown lead before Michigan meandered back into the game, and Brendan Gibbons kicked the winning field goal for Michigan with 4:36 to deliver a haphazard victory.

-If the Wolverines truly are what they hate and run Tresselball successfully, they could scrape out these gut-churning wins all year.
-Like everybody else, Michigan has a bye week, then a game against Minnesota on Oct 5th.
+If the Wolverines truly are what they hate and can run Tresselball successfully, they could scrape out these gut-churning wins all year.
+Like everybody else, Michigan has a bye week, then a game against Minnesota on Oct 5.

 Missouri 45, Indiana (2-2) 28

 Say what you will about Indiana's defense, at least it's consistently terrible.

 In a game that should have been even more lopsided, Missouri trounced Indiana.
 Missouri got out to a 14-0 start, but a few empty red zone trips allowed Indiana to sneak back into the game and tie it in the second quarter.
 After that though, Missouri responded with a 24-0 run to put the game out of reach.